North Korean won: 2009 revaluation

 As part of the process, the old notes ceased to be legal tender on 30 November 2009, but notes valued in the new won were not distributed until 7 December 2009.
 North Koreans were thus unable to exchange any money for goods or services for a week, and most shops, restaurants and transport services were shut down.
 The only services that remained open were those catering to the political elite and foreigners who both continued to trade exclusively in foreign currency.
 The measure led to concerns amongst North Korean officials that the move would result in civil unrest.
 China's Xinhua news agency described North Korean citizens as being in a "collective panic"; army bases were put on alert and there were unconfirmed reports of public protests in the streets in a handful of North Korean cities and towns, forcing authorities to slightly increase the amount of currency people were allowed to exchange.
-Piles of old bills were also set on fire in separate locations across the country, old paper notes were dumped in a stream (against laws of the desecration of images of Kim Il-sung), and two black market traders were shot dead in the streets of Pyongsong by local police, according to international reports.
+Piles of old bills were also set on fire in separate locations across the country, old paper notes were dumped in a stream (against laws of the desecration of images of Kim Il Sung), and two black market traders were shot dead in the streets of Pyongsong by local police, according to international reports.
 Authorities threatened "merciless punishment" for any person violating the rules of the currency change.

 Pictures of the new notes were published on 4 December 2009 in the Chosun Shinbo, a North Korean newspaper based in Japan.
 The paper claimed that the measure would weaken the free market and strengthen the country's socialist system.
 However, the won plummeted 96 percent against the U.S. dollar in the ensuing days after revaluation.
-Authorities eventually raised the limit to 500,000 won, Chosun said, and promised no probes into savings of up to one million won, and unlimited withdrawals if savings of more than one million were properly accounted for.
+Authorities eventually raised the limit to 500,000 won, Chosun reported, and promised no probes into savings of up to one million won, and unlimited withdrawals if savings of more than one million were properly accounted for.

-In February 2010, some of the curbs on the free market were eased and a senior party official sacked after incidents of unrest.
+In February 2010, some of the curbs on the free market were eased, and a senior party official was sacked after incidents of unrest.
 Pak Nam-gi, the director of the Planning and Finance Department of North Korea's ruling Workers' Party, was executed later in 2010.
 North Korea denied any serious crisis relating to the revaluation.

 Coins

-First Won
+First won

 No coins were issued under the first won of 1947–1959.